 - collaboration and credits (e.g. to the photographer, colleague).

-Since hiring managers in most cases don’t read longer texts at first sight, it’s better if you include all this information in bullet points separated from the description.
+Since hiring managers in most cases don’t read longer texts, it’s better if you include all this information in bullet points separated from the description.

-You may also write about the style of the project, the materials used or other information that is relevant at the specific project.
+You may also write about the style of the project, the materials used, or other information that is relevant to the specific project.

 3. About page – make them want to work with you

-Your About page is where you introduce yourself for your potential employer or client, in addition, this is the place where you can convince them that you are the right choice.
+Your About page is where you introduce yourself to your potential employer or client, in addition, this is the place where you can convince them that you are the right choice.

 If you are a professional, start with your expertise and your services.
 If you are an architecture college graduate, tell them about your specialization and the field of architecture you’d like to dip your toes into.

-Include your experience and where you are based, but also tell them about your interests, hobbies.
+Include your experience and where you are based, but also tell them about your interests and hobbies.